-15 The review should: (a) track current and projected trends in population; (b) take into account the education levels of Maltese citizens entering the labour force; (c) calculate the average salary of skilled professionals working in Malta; (d) follow migration patterns of EU citizens moving to Malta on a semi-permanent or permanent basis; and (e) incorporate the seasonal influxes of tourists who also put a strain on the island's resources.
+21 The review should: (a) track current and projected trends in population; (b) take into account the education levels of Maltese citizens entering the labour force; (c) calculate the average salary of skilled professionals working in Malta; (d) follow migration patterns of EU citizens moving to Malta on a semi-permanent or permanent basis; and (e) incorporate the seasonal influxes of tourists who also put a strain on the island's resources.
 The review will assist in identifying the quantified professions with typical salaries (as in Bellevue and San Jose, United States) tied to the needs of our economy.

-the employee has even arrived in Malta.
-This needs to be rectified.
-A 3-month temporary work permit should be issued together with Identity Malta's approval in principle.
-This would provide TCNs with the right to work for the first 3 months following their arrival in Malta while the rest of the process for the granting of an employment licence is completed.
+employment licence is completed.
 The employer would be required to see that the employee goes through the health screening process and submits a rental agreement within this 3-month grace period.

+The situation remains unclear.
+While certain leeway is being provided by Identita' there are employers claiming that they remain subject to penalties should TCNs be found working without all required documentation.

-- 7. The review period of TCN applications cannot restart again upon submission of all additional documentation that may be requested.
-Reasoned proportionality needs to be applied when determining which missing documentation justifies a restart of the review period and which does not. - 8.
-TCNs should be allowed to change employer freely once given permission to work in Malta to prevent abuses and improve retention within the local labour market. - 9.
-Business owners who abuse their employees should be barred from receiving any financial aid or competing for public tenders. - 10.
-Temping agents need to be fully regulated and action should be taken against unauthorised recruitment brokers.
+8. The review period of TCN applications cannot restart again upon submission of all additional documentation that may be requested.
+Reasoned proportionality needs to be applied when determining which missing documentation justifies a restart of the review period and which does not.

+9. TCNs should be allowed to change employer freely once given permission to work in Malta to prevent abuses and improve retention within the local labour market.

+10. Business owners who abuse their employees should be barred from receiving any financial aid or competing for public tenders.

+11. Temping agents need to be fully regulated and action should be taken against unauthorised recruitment brokers.
 To maintain fair competition and prevent exploitation, DIER must strictly supervise all businesses offering recruitment services, including temping agents.
-To guarantee that this industry is effectively controlled, Government should make sure that license requirements are strictly enforced. - 11.
-When a temporary employee has been employed by the same company for more than a year, employment should shift to the company providing the job. - 12.
-Employment licenses should be extended for an additional 3 years after the first year of successful employment with the same permanent employer (as opposed to a temping agency), provided that the TCN meets certain educational requirements, has specialised skills that are in demand and has a good track record of adhering to the law and integrating into society. - 13.
-The processing time of family relocation administrative approvals should be reduced. - 14.
-There should be a single, open, and well communicated policy for student visas longer than 90 days tied to Jobsplus. - 15.
-Questions should be answered openly and consistently by additional specialised desk officers at Identity Malta who are trained to answer and address all incoming inquiries.
+To guarantee that this industry is effectively controlled, Government should make sure that license requirements are strictly enforced22.

+12. When a temporary employee has been employed by the same company for more than a year, employment should shift to the company providing the job.

+13. Employment licenses should be extended for an additional 3 years after the first year of successful employment with the same permanent employer (as opposed to a temping agency), provided that the TCN meets certain educational requirements, has specialised skills that are in demand and has a good track record of adhering to the law and integrating into society.

+14. The processing time of family relocation administrative approvals should be reduced.

+15. There should be a single, open, and well communicated policy for student visas longer than 90 days tied to Jobsplus.

+16. Questions should be answered openly and consistently by additional specialised desk officers at Identity Malta who are trained to answer and address all incoming inquiries.
 The digitalisation of processes at Identity Malta will contribute positively to the resolution of administrative issues and will be beneficial in bringing together ID Malta, DIER and Jobsplus to track individual application process, rendering it more just and transparent.

+22 Pivotal for maintaining market integrity is enforcement.
+A fundamental aspect of the act is the licencing requirement, compelling all recruitment agencies to adhere to the stipulated obligations and DIER to rigorously enforce and issue permits only to legitimate and well-managed agencies.

+Whilst some progress has been registered in bringing Identita', DIER and Jobsplus to work together, the business community remains concerned about the modus operandi.